 Like many people I grew up with salt and pepper on the table and it was typically put on dishes without even checking… Because that was just what happened.

 Now I don’t even have salt and pepper to put on the table.

-It is all done during the cooking and throughout the cooking but it is not an exact science.
+Seasoning should be done throughout the cooking process but it is not an exact science.
 I am a huge advocate of tasting food as you go.

 - 1 Tbsp Black Pepper

 - 1 Tbsp Dried Fenugreek Leaves